QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 Note that the same generic ``plotfunctions`` could use any variable passed to it that "looks" like a function, i.e. can call ``f(x)``

-This sort of typing and design--generic but without any declarations--is usually called `duck typing <https://en.wikipedia.org/wiki/Duck_typing>`_
+This sort of typing and design -- generic but without any declarations -- is usually called `duck typing <https://en.wikipedia.org/wiki/Duck_typing>`_

 If you need to make an existing type callable, see `Function Like Objects <https://docs.julialang.org/en/v1/manual/methods/#Function-like-objects-1>`_